bollu/bollu.github.io/README.txt

 - But when we leap, we want to use notes from the chord.
 - For example, to go from D -> G, we want to go as: `D F A`, and then at the note, transition with a whole step or a half step, so we go via `Gsharp G`.
 - So, to go from D to G in four beats, we use `D F A Gsharp`followed by the `G`.

+### Technique: Playing Chords as one
+- All keys must be struck at the same time.
+- How to practice this?
+- First find fingers to the notes
+- Lock ones hands
+- Apply pressure from arm /wrist that goes downwards.

+### Jazz chords + Pentatonic Scale [For later]

+- G pentatonic sounds consonant over all 3 of Dmin7, G7, Cmaj7
+- That is, build the pentatonic scale over the 5th scale degree (since we are in C key, we will use G).
+- G pentatonic has notes: `G Bb C D F`

 #### Blues Scale